-Two days later Beau boarded the USS Indianapolis in New York harbor after some difficulties and delays due to tight security.
-There he learned that special uniforms were to be worn for the event.
+Two days later Beau boarded the USS Indianapolis in New York harbor.
+Once on board, he learned that formal uniforms had been ordered to be worn for the presidential event.
+Beau did not own a formal uniform.
 All he owned was his Service blue uniform.
-The thought of being in the wrong uniform caused him chagrin, but there was nothing to be done.
-As he observed the activity on deck with great interest, he suddenly heard his name over the bullhorn, "The President wishes to see Lieutenant Beaumont."
+The thought of being in the wrong uniform for such an important event was disturbing to him.
+But there was nothing to be done on such short notice.
+As he observed and sketched the activity on decks below him with his usual precision and insight, he was surprised to hear his name called out over the ship’s intercom, "The President wishes to see Lieutenant Beaumont", repeated twice.

-What made his pictures so successful was his ability to render the ships accurately.
-"I've had to be as much historian as painter," he said.
+One of the elements that made his paintings so striking was his ability to render effectively the complicated details of the ships in the technically demanding medium of watercolors.
+"I've had to be as much historian as painter," he wrote.
 "I've got a whole Navy full of critics to contend with...men who are ready to jump down my throat if I miss a detail on a ship they've sailed.
 Accuracy is very important!"

-Beau opened a new studio in the tower of the Pacific Coast Club in Long Beach, where panoramic views from the penthouse "crow's nest" inspired his art.
-He could monitor harbor activity and take his art students down to paint en plein air at an opportune moment.
-He renewed associations with the realist and impressionist painters he had known in the late 1920s and early 1930s, Joining many art groups including the Laguna Beach Art Association, the California Water Color Society, and the Academy of Western Painters, to name a few.
+In 1935, Beau opened a new studio in the tower of the Pacific Coast Club in Long Beach, where panoramic views from the penthouse "crow's nest" informed his art.
+He could easily monitor the Navy’s ship activity in the harbor below, and at the same time, he could take his watercolor students down to the harbor to paint in plein air, as the weather permitted.
+At the same time, he renewed his acquaintances with realist, impressionist, and modernist artists he had known in the late 1920s and early 1930s.
+He accepted invitations to participate in many group shows including those sponsored by the Laguna Beach Art Association, the California Water Color Society, The California Art Club, and the Academy of Western Painters.